Jia-Zhao1998/JiaPSET6/README.md

 ## PSET6 Case study

-This document is focused on the infering intercellular communication between VAMs and the primary cell type - adipocytes in white adipose tissue.
+For PSET6, the practice is focused on the infering intercellular communication between VAMs and the primary cell type - adipocytes in white adipose tissue, and here is the essential steps:

 ### Workflow: PSET6 covers step 1 and 2